-The opinions expressed herein are qualified in the following respects:
+The opinion expressed herein is qualified in the following respects:

-- (A) We have not considered, and we express no opinion as to, the laws of any jurisdiction other than the federal laws of the United States of America and the Delaware Act (including the applicable provisions of the Delaware Constitution and the reported judicial decisions interpreting these laws), in each case as in effect on the date hereof. - (B) We express no opinions concerning the enforceability of indemnification provisions to the extent they purport to relate to liabilities resulting from or based upon negligence or any violation of federal or state securities or blue sky laws.
+- (A) We have not considered, and we express no opinion as to, the laws of any jurisdiction other than the federal laws of the United States of America and the Delaware Act, in each case as in effect on the date hereof. - (B) We have assumed that at the time any Common Units are sold by the Selling Unitholders pursuant to the Registration Statement, the Registration Statement and any supplements and amendments thereto (including post-effective amendments) will be effective and will comply with all applicable laws.